June 25th-26th 2022 – 6 people – $1,090

 Other Birds At The Black Skimmers Colony

-Besides the Black Skimmers, you will have access to many shorebirds such as: Royal Terns, Sanderlings, Rudy Turnstones, Willets, Laughing Gulls, Black-bellied Plovers, etc… Last but not least, there is a high chance to have a local Reddish Egret showing up and dancing in the waves surf nearby!!
+Besides the Black Skimmers, you will have access to many shorebirds such as: Royal Terns, Sanderlings, Rudy Turnstones, Willets, Laughing Gulls, Black-bellied Plovers, etc… Not to mention that there usually is a small Least Tern colony nearby.
+Last but not least, there is a high chance to have a local Reddish Egret showing up and dancing in the waves surf nearby!!